sreachtools/SReachTools/docs/_docs/src/modules/stochReach/pointBased/SReachPointCcAu/index.md

   constraint) depends on how high the input chance constraint satisfaction probability is.
 Therefore, we perform two levels of bisection
   --- one to maximize the probability of constraint satisfaction for the state, and the other to meet the chance constraint on the input.
+However, to save time, we check only for feasibility in the input bisection.

   Subsequently, the obtained solution is discounted for input constraint violation using Theorem 1 of